Overland Footwear Group: History

-Tony Anselmi opened a discount shoe store in Lynn Mall, New Zealand's first shopping mall, when it opened in 1963.
-He named it Shane's Shoetown, after his son, because an advisor told him it would make it sound more personal.
+North Italian immigrant Guglielmo (William) Anselmi purchased three shoe stores in the King Country, known as King Country Shoes, in 1948.
+His son Tony Anselmi opened a discount shoe store in Lynn Mall, New Zealand's first shopping mall, when it opened in 1963.
+He named it Shane's Shoetown, after his son.

 He later added stores in Karangahape Road, Ōtara and St Lukes Shopping Centre.
-It became New Zealand's largest discount shoe retailer.